UnseenWizzard/unseenwizzard.github.io/_posts/2022-12-27-reading-habit.md

 In the past, I've tried things like moving the "to read" stack visibly onto my coffee table - until it got precariously unstable instead of any smaller - but never managed to read them faster than adding more.

-In early summer 2022, I decided to take a page (pun very much intended) from one of the best books I read this year, and try "Making Work Visible".
+In spring 2022, I decided to take a page (pun very much intended) from one of the best books I read this year, and try "Making Work Visible".

 # Making the Reading List visible